kadena-io/ledger-app-kadena/README.md

 ledgerctl install -f app.json
 ```

-Using nix `ledgerctl` can only so be obtained by running this from the root of the repo.
+Using nix, `ledgerctl` can only so be obtained by running this from the root of the repo.

 ```
 $(nix-build --no-out-link -A ledger-platform.ledgerctl)/bin/ledgerctl install -f app.json